Delpher newspapers

 Conditions for re-use

-The data in Delpher newspapers is partially accessible to all.
-The KB wants to make as much information as possible freely available to all, but this is not possible for newspapers that are still protected by copyright.
+The KB strives to make as much information as possible freely available to all.
+This is not always possible because newspapers might still be copyrighted or contain (sensitive) personal information.

-Depending on the copyright, the use of this dataset can be divided into two regimes.
+Depending on the copyright, the use of this newspaper collection can be divided into two regimes.
 Newspapers that were first published more than 140 years ago belong to the public domain.
 They are no longer subject to copyright.
-Some of the more recent newspapers are still protected by copyright, but are available on request for academics, researchers, lecturers or journalists if they want to use them for research purposes.
+More recent newspapers are often still protected by copyright and privacy law.
+Use of these newspapers for non-commercial scientific research may be possible in some cases.

 We can provide data in several ways: